Top-k Query Processing on Encrypted Databases with Strong Security Guarantees: Experiments

 \section{Experiments}

 To evaluate the performance of our protocols, we conducted a set of experiments using real and synthetic datasets.
 We used the HMAC-SHA-256 as the pseudo-random function (PRF) for the $\EHL$ and $\eEHL$ encoding, a 128-bit security for the Pailliar and DJ encryption, and all experiments are implemented using C++.
 We implement the scheme $\SecTopK$ $=$ $(\Enc, \Token, \SecQuery)$, including all the protocols $\SecWorst$, $\SecBest$, $\EncSort$, and $\EncCompare$ and their optimizations.
 We run our experiments on a 24 core machine, who serves as the cloud, running Scientific Linux with 128GB memory and 2.9GHz Intel Xeon. \paragraph{DataSets} We use the following real world dataset downloaded from UCI Machine Learning Repository~\cite{Lichman:2013}. $\insurance$: a benchmark dataset that contains $5822$ customers' information on an insurance company and we extracted $13$ attributes from the original dataset. $\diabetes$: a patients' dataset containing $101767$ patients' records (i.e. data objects), where we extracted $10$ attributes. $\pamap$: a physical activity monitoring dataset that contains $376416$ objects, and we extracted $15$ attributes.
-We also generated synthetic datasets $\syn$ with $10$ attributes that takes values from Gaussian distribution and the number of records are varied between 5 thousands to 1 million.
+We also generated synthetic datasets $\syn$ that has 1 million records with $10$ attributes that takes values from Gaussian distribution.